etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/installation/install-modules-in-etendo.md

     ```

     ??? warning
         *Transitive dependencies* (not declared in the *moduleDeps* configuration), by default will be extracted, updating or overwriting the source modules if exists.
-To prevent this behavior, you can set in the plugin extension the flag *overwriteTransitiveExpandModules* to false
+To prevent this behavior, you can set in the plugin extension the flag *overwriteTransitiveExpandModules* to false.

         ```groovy title="build.gradle"
         etendo {